The tripartite-circle crossing number of graphs with two small partition classes: Proof of

-In this section, we determine the tripartite-circle crossing number of $K_{2,2,n}$.
-First, we give a construction to show the upper bound.
-Then, we consider each case to minimize the number of crossings of $K_{2,2,n}$.
-Combining the upper bound and lower bound yields the desired result.
+The proof of \Cref{th:K22n} is a direct consequence of the results in \Cref{sec:UB,sec:LB}.
+First, in \Cref{sec:UB}, we give a construction to show the upper bound.
+Then, in \Cref{sec:LB}, we show the lower bound by analyzing several cases to show that our construction actually minimizes the number of crossings of $K_{2,2,n}$.